TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Replacement/Index.rst

          boolean /:ref:`stdWrap <stdwrap>`

    Description
-         (Since TYPO3 6.2) This property allows to use :ref:`objects-optionsplit`
-         for the replace property.
+         This property allows to use :ref:`objects-optionsplit` for the replace property.
 That way the replace property can be different depending on the occurrence of the string (first/middle/last part, ...).
 This works for both normal and regular expression replacements.
 For examples see below.

    Default
          0